 All full-time tenure track faculty members are prepared at the doctoral level.
 The School has access to adjunct faculty members from a wide variety of agencies in the state to serve as clinical experts and is affiliated with health care agencies within Connecticut as well as many others nationally.
 Academic Facilities consist of specialized services and resources for students provided in modern facilities, multimedia classrooms, and newly built academic centers.

-Nursing laboratories provide undergraduate students a location to transfer knowledge from theory to practice and graduate students an environment to practice advanced health assessment skills.
-The School’s Center for Nursing Research facilitates both student and faculty research.
-The School offers undergraduate, graduate, and certificate nursing programs.
+Our Clinical Simulation Learning Center provides undergraduate students a location to transfer knowledge from theory to practice and graduate students an environment to practice advanced health assessment skills.
+The School’s Office of Nursing Research facilitates both student and faculty research.

-The philosophy of the School of Nursing is directed by six guiding principles:
+The philosophy of the School of Nursing is directed by six guiding principles, affirmed in 2019:

 Consistent with the metaparadigm of nursing, each person is viewed as a unique dynamic individual interconnected with others and continually interacting and responding with the environment.
 Environment is the context in which the human experience of health occurs.
 Humans have culturally derived values and beliefs that give meaning to life and health.
 Health is a non-linear entity characterized as a matter of personal meaning and interpretation; an ever-changing quality of living and dying influenced by myriad sociocultural, spiritual, economic, physical, developmental and psychological variables.
 Nursing practice is the convergence of caring elements, ways of knowing, person, health and environment.